codewordcreative/susty-sprite-sheets/README.md

 A work in progress.
 A GUI will probably follow later.
 For now, here's a CLI tool with a dialogue tree to help people resolve any typo issues.

 ## Usage notes
 Please read the comments in the code itself.
+Basically, add your constants (directories) to the file, and decide if you want minified or standard output or both.
+Then to use it you just write `node generate-sprite-set-dialogue.js filename icon icon icon` - where filename is the name for your SVG sprite set, and the icons are the ones you want to include.

 ## Important links
 [Susty Icon Set Previews](https://codewordcreative.github.io/susty-icons/preview-variants.html) This page provides a convenient preview of the sets and a link to a ZIP file.
 Given that the sprite generator strips all styling, though, all outline styles are ultimately identical.
+It also contains instructions on how to use the SVG sprite set.

 [Susty Icon CSS Playground](https://codewordcreative.github.io/susty-icons/sustyicon-css-playground.html) Use this to find the names of the icons you want to use at a glance.